divekit/divekit-docs/content/en/docs/Report Mapper/_index.md

 ### 1.0.8

-- Parameter Verarbeitung hinzugefügt, welche eine Einschränkung der genutzten Mapper ermöglichen
+- Parameters processing added, which allow a restriction of the used mappers
-- Error handling: Liefert ein Mapper kein valides Ergebnis wird ein Fehler in der unified.xml mit angegeben
+- Error handling: If a mapper does not deliver a valid result, an error is indicated in the unified.xml.